wishthis/wishthis/README.md

 # wishthis

-wishthis is a simple, intuitive and modern platform to create, manage and view your wishes for any kind of occasion ([demo](https://wishthis.online)).
+wishthis is a simple, intuitive and modern wishlist platform to create, manage and view your wishes for any kind of occasion ([demo](https://wishthis.online)).

 ![Wishlists](/src/assets/img/screenshots/wishlists.png "Wishlists")